stfc/PSyclone/doc/user_guide/dynamo0p3.rst

              data is read.
-To avoid this potential problem in user code it is recommended that a redundant computation transformation is added to compute all ``setval_c`` and ``setval_x`` built-in calls (see :ref:`built-ins`) to the same halo depth as the associated ``GH_INC`` access - which is level-1 without any redundant computation transformations being applied to the associated
+To avoid this potential problem in user code it is recommended that a redundant computation transformation is added to compute all ``setval_c`` and ``setval_x`` Built-in calls (see :ref:`lfric-built-ins`)
+             to the same halo depth as the associated ``GH_INC`` access - which is level-1 without any redundant computation transformations being applied to the
-             loops.
+             associated loops.
 This will guarantee that all data has been initialised with a value before it is incremented and avoid any potential exceptions.

 .. note:: In the LFRic API only :ref:`lfric-built-ins` are permitted
           to write to scalar arguments (and hence perform reductions).